 These articles seemed to fuel her racist rhetoric, which was liberally peppered with CAPS and exclamation points.

 It was disturbing.
 More so because she is a minority.
 Like Latinos, like African Americans, like pretty much everyone brown.
-She is a monitory in this country.
+She is a minority in this country.

 When we begin to date many in our culture are prohibited from bringing home a date who’s too dark.
 African Americans are out of the question.
 The phrase “Negra yo, y el caldero de mi casa” (The darkest thing in my home is me and my pot) is a phrase uttered by more of my people that I care to count.

-We are encouraged to marry “Light” or marry “White”.
-We are told, yes told, to breed the black out.
-We are urged to commit cultural genocide by way of breeding.
+We are encouraged to marry “Light” or marry “White” and told – Yes, told – to breed the black out.
+Folks urge us to commit cultural genocide by way of breeding.

 I was saddened by this lady’s comments.
 But I’m even more saddened this still happens in our own Latino culture.
 Many are guilty of this.
-I’m saddened that in 2017, our melanin or course textured hair does not make us feel empowered.
+I’m saddened that in 2017 our melanin or coarse textured hair does not make us feel empowered.
 I’m saddened to see that in 2017 people STILL attack those whose melanin is richer or hair is much more textured.